 East Durham is a tiny town located in the state of New York.
 With a population of 466 people and just one neighborhood, East Durham is the 898th largest community in New York.

-When you are in East Durham, you'll notice that it is more blue-collar than most other communities in America.
-52.94% of East Durham’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+East Durham is a blue-collar town, with 52.94% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, East Durham is a town of transportation and shipping workers, service providers, and construction workers and builders.
 There are especially a lot of people living in East Durham who work in maintenance occupations (13.15%), business and financial occupations (10.03%), and sales jobs (5.19%).

 Also of interest is that East Durham has more people living here who work in computers and math than 95% of the places in the US.